Basil Blueberry Sparkling Herbal Cooler

 Method

-1. Heat the water to 75–80°C (167–176°F), do not boil.
+1. Heat the water to 75–80°C, do not boil.
 Add the white tea bags and steep for 3–4 minutes.
 Remove the tea bags and let the tea cool to lukewarm.
-This tea is intentionally stronger than normal.
+This tea is intentionally stronger than normal — the reduced 900 ml volume concentrates the same 6 bags into a more assertive base than the standard 1.65-litre recipes in this collection use, specifically because the club soda will dilute everything considerably once it's added.

-2. Add the blueberries and basil leaves to a blender.
+1. Add the blueberries and basil leaves to a blender.
 Blend briefly just until smooth and aromatic.
 Do not overblend or heat the mixture — the basil should stay green and fresh.
+As with the mango basil technique elsewhere in this collection, blending the herb directly with the fruit protects its volatile aromatic oils far better than steeping it in tea would, keeping the basil bright rather than dulled.

-3. Strain the mixture through a fine-mesh sieve into a bowl or measuring jug.
+1. Strain the mixture through a fine-mesh sieve into a bowl or measuring jug.
 Do not press the pulp.
-Discard the solids and keep the smooth, deeply colored liquid.
+Discard the solids and keep the smooth, deeply coloured liquid.

-4. Stir 200–240 ml of the strained basil blueberry liquid into the cooled white tea.
+1. Stir 200–240ml of the strained basil blueberry liquid into the cooled white tea.
 Taste.
 The base should be softly fruity and clearly herbal, not sweet or thick.

-6. Just before serving, gently stir in the ice-cold club soda.
-Mix slowly to preserve carbonation.
+1. Just before serving, gently stir in the ice-cold club soda.
+Mix slowly to preserve carbonation — aggressive stirring at this stage undoes the entire point of using sparkling water.

 Notes

-• Blueberries are the only sweetener.
-If it tastes flat, your fruit was weak.
+Blueberries are the only sweetener.
+If it tastes flat, your fruit was weak — there’s no honey or sugar to fall back on here, which means ripe, flavourful blueberries are essential rather than optional.